Team-Eight/sthlm-commuter/docs/TravelModeFunction.md

 ```
 public void planTransit(final JourneyQuery journeyQuery, final Callback callback, final String ident, final @Nullable String dir)
 ```
 A list of TravelMode object is created from the JourneyQuery object's transportModes arraylist.
 A new TravelModeQuery object is created from the list.
 The *apiService.getPlan* function is called with the TravelModeQuery as a parameter.
-The travel mode setting are sent to the backend and then forwarded to the API.
+The travel mode setting are sent to the backend and then forwarded to the SL API.